-These tools are just some of the unique approaches that Southeast Journeys uses in its social skills curriculum.
-Other components include social skills classes and experiential adventure activities and trips that give students a chance to work on communication and social cues in a hands-on environment.
-As students successfully take on more responsibilities, they are rewarded through a privilege-based level system that encourages social skills and accountability.
+These tools are just some of the unique approaches Southeast Journeys uses in its social skills curriculum.
+Other components include social skills classes and experiential adventure activities that give students a chance to work on communication and social cues in a natural environment.
+As students successfully take on more responsibilities, they are rewarded through a privilege-based level system encouraging social skills and accountability.

 “The research shows that in order for social skills training to be effective, you must use a variety of teaching strategies that appeal to the unique learning styles of teens with Asperger’s,” says Aaron McGinley, Clinical Services Manager at Talisman Programs and Southeast Journeys.
 “Sometimes we do interactive role plays; at other times we do a quick worksheet.
 In some units, we may play a clip from a movie and have a class discussion about it afterward.”

-The benefit of choosing a program like Southeast Journeys that is designed specifically for young people with Asperger’s and related disorders is that students have every tool at their disposal to improve their social skills.
-When developing the social skills curriculum, the staff at Southeast Journeys integrated materials from a variety of proven, evidence-based resources.
+The benefit of choosing a program like Southeast Journeys is students have every tool at their disposal to improve their social skills.
+When developing the social curriculum, the team at Southeast Journeys integrated materials from a variety of proven, evidence-based resources.

-In addition, the school for Asperger’s provides intensive, daily social skills training so that students make progress quickly and can begin to apply their skills in other settings.
-Students meet for a social skills group five days a week, whereas most public schools offer no specialized social skills training or a group that meets just once a week.
+In addition, the school for Asperger’s provides intensive social skills training so that students make progress quickly and can apply their skills in other settings.
+Students meet for a social skills group five day a week, whereas most public schools offer little or no specialized social skills training.

 More importantly, at Southeast Journeys social skills units are coordinated with the rest of the program so that students have a chance to practice these skills outside of class.